Steve Andropoulos and Betsy Stewart: Storyline

-Meanwhile, one of Whit's rare coins had been bought by Bobbi Maxwell and her boyfriend, Lonnie.
-They traced Tucker from the pawnshop and called him for a meeting.
-Betsy and Steve joined the "coin hunt" and arrived for the meeting to try to buy back the coin.
-Actually, Craig was relieved, because now he could spend more time with Diana.
-But when Betsy told Craig she was going to call her broker and sell some stocks to get money for the cruise, Craig panicked.
-He had made some bad investments and had lost all her money in the stock market.
-The Montgomeries were broke, only Betsy didn't know it yet.
-In the process of attempting to help Steve, Betsy found that she was still in love with him and decided to leave her husband.
+Meanwhile, one of Whit's rare coins has been bought by Bobbi Maxwell and her boyfriend, Lonnie.
+They trace Tucker from the pawnshop and call him for a meeting.
+Betsy and Steve join the "coin hunt" and arrive for the meeting to try to buy back the coin.
+Craig is relieved, because now he could spend more time with Diana.
+But when Betsy tells Craig she is going to call her broker and sell some stocks to get money for the cruise, Craig panics.
+He has made some bad investments and lost all her money in the stock market.
+The Montgomeries are broke, only Betsy doesn't know it yet.
+In the process of attempting to help Steve, Betsy finds that she is still in love with him and decides to leave her husband.

 Upon returning from a romantic evening with Steve at the boathouse, Betsy went into labor.
 It was a breech birth, and Steve had to get her to the hospital quickly.
 Diana discovered him there and tried to get him to leave, but Steve couldn't tear himself away from Betsy, who gave birth to a healthy daughter.
 In remembrance of her father Dan, she named the child Danielle.
 Craig told his wife how much he loved her, and now that they had a child, he hoped things would be all right between them.
 Although Betsy told Craig it was over, things changed when he was fired from his job.
-Later, Betsy was so moved when she heard Craig talking to his sleeping daughter about his losses, and weakly told Steve she couldn't leave Craig right now.
+Later, Betsy was so moved when she heard Craig talking to his sleeping daughter about his losses, and told Steve she couldn't leave Craig right now.
 When Steve exploded, Betsy stormed out, saying that they were through.

 On Kim's advice, a sad Betsy wrote a note to Steve telling him how much she loved him.
 However, unbeknownst to her, Craig found the note, tore it up and forged a new one saying Betsy loved Craig and regretted having to betray him.
 The next morning, when Betsy came to see Steve, Diana answered the door wearing only Steve's shirt.
 Devastated, Betsy decided she couldn't stay with Craig, so she moved in with Kim.
 The next morning when Betsy arrived to get the rest of her things, Craig picked a fight with her and seemed to fall down the stairs.
 Craig then cried "paralysis," getting Betsy to move back in with him.
-A major storm ushered in the New Year.
-After it had passed, Betsy's boathouse was on shaky ground.